Hanzhi11/API_APP_HanzhiZhang_T2A2/README.md

    - Notes
       1. Password must contain at lease 8 characters, and at lease one letter, one number and one special characters.
       2. Veterinarians' email must end with '@vet.com'.
       3. For trail purposes, you can use the cli command `flask db seed' to seed the database straight away, and then use the below information for authentication and authorization, and making API requests.
+Otherwise, you can seed the database by manually registering customers, patients and veterinarians, and booking appointments using appropriate API requests.
            - Customers: 'hamport@test.com' and 'Hamport1!'
            - Veterinarians:
               1. Admin: 'samsky@vet.com' and 'Samsky1?'
               2. General: 'gigisky@vet.com' and 'gigis11!'